based2/KB/network/ip_filter.md

 block from any to 51.75.83.24
 # https://www.abuseipdb.com/check/
 block from any to 51.75.123.107
+# DNS https://threatfox.abuse.ch/browse/malware/js.gootloader/ www.cittadifondazione(.)it
+block from any to 51.75.182.198
 # https://www.abuseipdb.com/check/
 block from any to 51.75.194.165
 # abuse.ch TF